 Recent studies suggest the combination of foods in the Mediterranean diet help to reduce the risk of chronic diseases related to obesity (e.g. bowel cancer, heart disease and type 2 diabetes).
 Research also shows this diet promotes healthy ageing and increases life expectancy.

-Learn more about the Mediterranean diet on the Dietitians Australia website.
+Learn more about the Mediterranean diet, an evidence-based diet for life and living.

 Stay hydrated